17 Beautiful Shrubs with Purple Flowers

 Bush Clover is a semi-colorful shrub belonging to the Fabaceae family.

-Consider Bush Clover if you live in a warmer climate.
+Consider bush clover if you live in a warmer climate.
 This herbaceous shrub loves heat and makes quite a presentation.
-It has bright, pink-purple flowers in a tender pea shape.
-They cascade from silver-green vine-like branches.
+It has bright, pink-purple flowers in a tender pea shape that cascade from silver-green, vine-like branches.
 The seed pods are edible with a peppery taste.

 This pink or purple flowering shrub isn’t picky about soil, as long as it’s moist and well-draining.
-Once you’ve established it, it’s drought-resistant and responds really well to pruning.
-For more growth and blooms, prune back in the late winter and again in the spring if it needs it.
+Once established, it’s drought-resistant and responds well to pruning.
+For more growth and blooms, prune it back in late winter and again in spring if needed.

 Clematis